xwmx/nb/README.md

 ```

 On most systems, when the list of notes is longer than the terminal
-can display on one screen, `notes ls` will open the list in
+can display on one screen, `nb ls` will open the list in
 [`less`](https://en.wikipedia.org/wiki/Less_(Unix)).
 Use the following
 keys to navigate in `less` (see [`man less`](https://linux.die.net/man/1/less)
 for more information):